Generic name: NALOXONE HYDROCHLORIDE 2mg in 0.1mL

 - Turn patient on their side as shown in the InstructionsforUse and call for emergency medical assistance immediately after administration of the first dose of NARCAN Nasal Spray.

-The recommended initial dose of NARCAN Nasal Spray in adults and pediatric patients is one spray delivered by intranasal administration, which delivers 4 mg of naloxone hydrochloride.
+The recommended initial dose of NARCAN Nasal Spray in adults and pediatric patients is one spray delivered by intranasal administration into one nostril.

 Seek emergency medical assistance as soon as possible after administering the first dose of NARCAN Nasal Spray.